cseanburns/electronic_resource_mgmt/src/14-evaluation-statistics.md

 > the current Code of Practice.

-These reports were designed to help solve a problem that will likely never completely be solved, but it's still an important and useful effort.
+These reports were designed to solve a problem that will likely never completely be solved, but it's still an important and useful effort.
 The main goal of Counter is to provide